This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This community pharmacy is located in a residential area, in Stoke-on-Trent.
+This community pharmacy is located in a residential area, in Stoke‐on‐Trent.
 The pharmacy dispenses NHS and private prescriptions.
-It's team members sell over-the-counter medicines and provide healthcare related advice.
-The pharmacy offers a few NHS services such as Pharmacy First, the Pathfinder service and blood pressure testing.
+It's team members sell over‐the counter medicines and provide healthcare related advice.
+The pharmacy offers a few NHS services such as Pharmacy First, New Medicine Service (NMS) and blood pressure testing.
 The pharmacy also provides flu vaccinations.
+This was a reinspection following an inspection in November 2025 where the pharmacy did not meet Standards 4.3 and 5.1.
+This reinspection focused on those Standards which had previously not been met.
+Following the last inspection, the pharmacy had made some improvements.
+It regularly checked the expiry dates of its stock medicines and kept a record to demonstrate this.
+And medicines were stored on shelves with appropriate labelling.
+Fridge temperatures were also being routinely checked and the pharmacy had purchased new measuring equipment.

 Inspection summary findings